ReallyMcCoy/reallymccoy.github.io/_pages/join-the-lab.md

 - host-symbiont conflict (lab experiments)
 - biology of reproduction (computation, potentially field work and lab work)

-I would also be delighted to support students who wish to work on the biology of pregnancy in mammals and evolutionary conflicts over reproduction.
+I would also be delighted to support students who wish to work on the **biology of pregnancy in mammals and evolutionary conflicts over reproduction**.
 Interesting clades include marsupials, elephants, bears, and more.
 My previous work has focused on zoo data records and evolutionary theory.

-Finally, if you wish to work on color science or city tree ecology, I'd love to hear from you and discuss potential projects.
+Finally, if you wish to work on **color science** or **city tree ecology**, I'd love to hear from you and discuss potential projects.

 ## Mentorship Philosophy